Rooting (Android): Industry reaction

 Until 2010, tablet and smartphone manufacturers, as well as mobile carriers, were mainly unsupportive of third-party firmware development.
 Manufacturers had expressed concern about improper functioning of devices running unofficial software and related support costs.
 Moreover, firmware such as OmniROM and CyanogenMod sometimes offer features for which carriers would otherwise charge a premium, such as tethering.
 Due to that, technical obstacles such as locked bootloaders and restricted access to root permissions have commonly been introduced in many devices.
 For example, in late December 2011, Barnes & Noble and Amazon.com, Inc. began pushing automatic, over-the-air firmware updates, 1.4.1 to Nook Tablets and 6.2.1 to Kindle Fires, that removed one method to gain root access to the devices.
 The Nook Tablet 1.4.1 update also removed users' ability to sideload apps from sources other than the official Barnes & Noble app store (without modding).

 However, as community-developed software began to grow popular in the late 2009 to early 2010, and following a statement by the Copyright Office and Librarian of Congress (US) allowing the use of "jailbroken" mobile devices, manufacturers and carriers have softened their position regarding CyanogenMod and other unofficial firmware distributions.
-Some manufacturers, including HTC, Samsung, Motorola and Sony, actively provide support and encourage development.
+Some manufacturers, including HTC, Motorola, and Sony, actively provide support and encourage development.

 In 2011, the need to circumvent hardware restrictions to install unofficial firmware lessened as an increasing number of devices shipped with unlocked or unlockable bootloaders, similar to the Nexus and Pixel series of phones.
 Device manufacturer HTC has announced that it will support aftermarket software developers by making the bootloaders of all new devices unlockable.

+While Samsung previously offered support for bootloader unlocking, starting in 2025 with the One UI 8 update, they have completely restricted it worldwide, preventing users from rooting any Samsung devices updated to One UI 8.
+Paradoxically, this restriction was not applied to the Samsung Galaxy XR mixed reality headset, which remains unlockable.
 In 2014, Samsung released a security feature called Knox, which verifies whether system and boot files were modified.
 If custom firmware was flashed, the eFuse is set to 0x1, permanently voiding the warranty and disabling Knox-enabled features such as Samsung Pay.
 Additionally, certain Samsung devices lack the ability to flash custom software, namely Samsung phones and tablets released in North America after 2015, with an exception for devices lacking a cellular modem, although there are exploits that can unlock the bootloader on some affected devices running older One UI versions.